OkuraKenG/CS-677-Final-Project/project_report.md

 This project addresses the critical business problem of predicting credit card defaults using machine learning techniques.
 We developed and evaluated six different ML algorithms on the UCI Credit Card Default dataset (30,000 customers, 48 engineered features).
 Our analysis demonstrates that **XGBoost with Cost-Sensitive Learning** achieves the best balance between precision and recall, reducing missed defaults by **41.0%** compared to standard approaches, translating to potential savings of **$3.43 million** annually.

+> **Note on reproducibility:** The `Experiments/` folder contains the canonical runs and result tables (e.g., `APPROACH_TESTING_RESULTS.md`, `cost_sensitive_experiment_results.md`).
+Some experiments report metrics under a 70/30 split and others under an 80/20 split; small variations in numeric summaries are due to differing splits or hyperparameter variants.
+The key recommendations (cost-sensitive XGBoost and the observed performance ceiling) are consistent across all runs.

 ---

 ## 1. Problem Statement & Business Context